 A native Arkansan, Faucette attended Oklahoma City University.
 She and her husband John live in Fayetteville, AR, and have two daughters and one grandson.

 Jackie Rollins joined the Razorback Foundation in 1993.
 Initially hired as an Administrative Assistant, she also held the title of Chief Financial Officer from 2002-2011 and now serves as Assistant to the Executive Director.

 Rollins and her husband Don have two sons and four grandchildren.

 Julia Woods joined the Razorback Foundation in 2002.
 As an Administrative Assistant, she serves on the Membership Team to provide support and assistance to Razorback Foundation members.
 She also works closely with external staff members to manage the 23 Razorback Clubs.

 Woods and her husband Eddie have a son, daughter and three grandchildren.

 Debbie Scoggin has been with the Razorback Foundation since 1999 following six years as an Administrative Assistant in the women's basketball office.
 In addition to providing support to Foundation members, she manages matching gift donations and accounts payables.

 Scoggin is a native of Fayetteville, AR, and attended the University of Arkansas.
 She and her husband Steve have two miniature schnauzers, Joker and Gracie.

-Jamie Robbins joined the Razorback Foundation in August of 2013.
+Cassy Genz joined the Razorback Foundation in August of 2013.
 Genz, a native of West Fork, AR serves on the Membership Team to provide support and assistance to Razorback Foundation members.
 Genz has two dogs, LeRoy and Kiah.